n8design/htwoo/docs/how-to/how-to-spfx-react.md

+---
+layout: page
-# Use hTWOo in your React web part
+title: Use hTWOo in your ReactJS SPFx web part
+nav-title: SPFx with ReactJS

-This article describes the requirements to enable hTWOo in your custom web part.
-Since it is based on CSS custom properties or in other words CSS variables.
+description: This article describes the requirements to enable hTWOo in your custom web part
+group: how-to
+---

 ## Install hTWOo UI